The Native Garden and Nurseries

 The Illawong Rural Fire Station Native Garden

-Unfortunately, in November a fire jumped Alfords Point Road, raced up the hill to the fire station and set the garden alight.
+Unfortunately, in November of that year, a fire jumped Alfords Point Road, raced up the hill to the fire station and set the garden alight.
 The fresh mulch burnt beautifully and all the plants in the back garden were killed.
 There were also extensive losses on the western side of the front garden and some damage on the eastern.

 Replanting did not get underway until 2004.
 Since then the garden has not looked back.
 It is now a mature collection of plants from all over Australia.
 We have added hives of native bees which also enjoy the garden.
 The gardens also support a range of wildlife including birds, insects and reptiles.

-When the mounds were capped with clean soil we sort and received permission to plant out the mounds.
+When the mounds were capped with clean soil we received permission to plant out the mounds.
 We used whatever rock we could lay our hands on to form an edge and planted out with specimens we had propagated ourselves from as many different plant families as we could to see what would handle this unusual ‘soil mix’.

 To our surprise almost everything we planted grew well.
 It was a successful experiment and ‘The Mounds’ today are well worth a visit.